buzzrk/CodeSnippets/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Code Snippets
 ---

+# Will publish code snippets as blog entries periodically